sumeetksinha/gmESSI-Tools/README.md

 ### Usage

-It is an sublime plugin for autocompletion and syntax coloring of ```.gmessi``` file of [gmESSI](https://github.com/SumeetSinha/gmESSI) translator which is a finite element translator from [gmsh](http://gmsh.info/) (a three-dimensional finite element mesh generator with built-in pre- and post-procESSIng facilities) to [REAL ESSI](http://sokocalo.engr.ucdavis.edu/~jeremic/Real_ESSI_Simulator/)(UC Davis Earthquake-Soil-Structure-Interaction Simmulator).
+It is an sublime plugin for auto-completion and syntax coloring of ```.gmessi``` file of [gmESSI](https://github.com/SumeetSinha/gmESSI) translator which is a finite element translator from [gmsh](http://gmsh.info/) (a three-dimensional finite element mesh generator with built-in pre- and post-procESSIng facilities) to [REAL ESSI](http://sokocalo.engr.ucdavis.edu/~jeremic/Real_ESSI_Simulator/)(UC Davis Earthquake-Soil-Structure-Interaction Simmulator).

 gmESSI can be downloaded from git hub at [https://github.com/SumeetSinha/gmESSI](https://github.com/SumeetSinha/gmESSI).